 Are you or a loved one looking for help with OCD, Anxiety, or BDD?
-Lauren uses ERP to support Individuals with these mental health concerns.
-You can learn more about the treatments and services she provides here.
+Therapists at the Center for the Obsessive Mind use ERP to support Individuals with these mental health concerns.
+You can learn more about the treatments and services we provide here.

-Lauren provides ERP for OCD and Anxiety in the state of Utah.
-Since she provides teletherapy, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer ERP for OCD and Anxiety in the state of Utah.
+Since we provide teletherapy, we work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers ERP for OCD and Anxiety online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer ERP for OCD and Anxiety online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-In addition to all of the locations previously listed, Lauren offers ERP for OCD and Anxiety via teletherapy to a number of countries internationally.
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer ERP for OCD and Anxiety via teletherapy to a number of countries internationally.